davidkimai/Heuristics/README.md

 > A prompt protocol for repairing alignment in the interaction field between the human and agent.
 ## Prompt Protocols
 > Note: Protocols include a pseudo-code style of what I like to call prompt programming, a synthesis of code syntax and natural english prompts.
 This may become more popular as LLMs are exceptional at recognizing structure and syntax, potentially due to a symbolic persistence layer (meaning persists longer in symbols).
-The delimiters allow for nesting and recursion (layering thought), and the structure allows scaffolding reasoning in a more dynamic sense then Chain of Thought.
+The delimiters allow for nesting and recursion (layering output input prompt feedback loops, imagine Socratic Dialogue), and the structure allows scaffolding reasoning in a more dynamic sense then Chain of Thought.
 >
 >
-> These prompt protocols allow the agent to run "cognitive shortcuts" by leveraging memory as a library of organized prompt protocols/templates, a sort of "attractor" that guides interactions toward guided and structured logic.
-These also act as hypercompressed signal carriers of persistence—each output becomes the input for the next prompt, a recursive loop.
+> These prompt protocols allow the agent to run "cognitive shortcuts" by leveraging memory as a library of organized prompt protocols/templates, a sort of "attractor" that guides interactions with a head start and structured logic.
+These also act as hypercompressed signal carriers of context—each output becomes the input for the next prompt, a recursive loop.

 ![image](https://github.com/user-attachments/assets/1b6b7383-9a94-442c-b112-36cc32cee952)